 You can start to lay the foundation for teaching kindness at a very young age.
 Point out emotions when you see them.
 If a child is crying, say, “that boy is sad.”
 While reading a book, say, “this puppy is happy because he found his friend,” or “this boy is sad because he lost his balloon.”
 Make it relate to your child by saying, “has that ever happened to you?
 How did you feel?”
 Children will be more aware of others’ emotions if they are in touch with their own.

 It is also important to note that kindness requires courage.
-Because it is an action, the child needs to feel safe and secure before they can demonstrate kindness to others.
+Because it is an action, the child needs to feel safe and secure before demonstrating kindness to others.
 Beyond modeling kindness and talking through situations, provide lots of opportunities for your child to practice kindness.
 Kindness requires a lot of practice.
 Try to take advantage of volunteer opportunities with your child.
 Deliver Meals on Wheels or bake cookies for an elderly neighbor.
 Have your child help you rake leaves or shovel snow for a friend.
 Bring your child to volunteer at church, a soup kitchen, or an organization that does hands-on service for others.
 Talk to your child about what you are doing and why.
 Before playdates, discuss how your child will find opportunities to be kind, the language they will use and why kindness is important.

-During dinner conversations start a ritual of each family member reporting an act of kindness they did that day (even if it is just smiling at someone or holding a door open).
+During dinner, conversations start a ritual of each family member reporting an act of kindness they did that day (even if it is just smiling at someone or holding a door open).
 This will keep kindness in the forefront of your child’s mind, so they always have something to report during dinner.
 Make sure to discuss how showing kindness makes your child feel.
 Praise your child for being kind.
-Make sure your child knows that kindness is a trait that is respectful and that you are proud of them.
+Make sure your child knows that kindness is a respectful trait and that you are proud of them.